yalcinkaya/yalcinkaya.github.com/_posts/2013-08-28-what-did-I-learn.md

 ---
 layout: post

+title: What did I learn today?
+lead: Any variables in the front matter that are not predefined are mixed into the data.

+tags :  [intro, jekyll, test]
 category : hello

-tags : [intro, jekyll, test]
-title: What did I learn about my self?
+heroimage: /img/image1.jpg

 ---